adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

   ...
 end
 ```
 This is pretty darn close to the solution in Haskell.
-I applied the head-tail (or [car-cdr](https://en.wikipedia.org/wiki/CAR_and_CDR)) concept.

 Now let's look at the map function.

 These specs describe the behavior: